ARMmbed/mbed-os-5-docs/docs/advanced/bootloader.md

 +-------------------+   APPLICATION_ADDR == Start of ROM
 ```

 When the bootloader finishes its work, it needs to start the main program.
 To do this, the bootloader must flush or power down any external components it is using, such as filesystems or socket connections.
-After the bootloader powers down these components, it can start the main program by making a call to the function mbed_start_application(uintptr_t address) and passing in the base address of the next image to start.
-For mbed-os applications, the main program starts immediately after the bootloader, so you can use the symbol POST_APPLICATION_ADDR as its starting address.
+After the bootloader powers down these components, it can start the main program by making a call to the function `mbed_start_application(uintptr_t address)` and passing in the base address of the next image to start.
+For mbed OS applications, the main program starts immediately after the bootloader, so you can use the symbol POST_APPLICATION_ADDR as its starting address.

 Call the bootloader to start the main program: